ibra-kdbra/banije/src/content/posts/deep-dive-into-backend-development-v2.md

 Version 2.0 has journeyed into distributed systems engineering.
 Building resilient, scalable backend systems requires deep understanding of fundamental trade-offs: latency versus consistency, availability versus correctness, speed versus safety.

 The advanced backend engineer designs for failure, assumes network hostility, and applies patterns like Sagas, Event Sourcing, Circuit Breakers, and Service Meshes.
 The ultimate skill is reasoning about complexity; identifying failure points, bottlenecks, and vulnerabilities to apply appropriate mitigation strategies.

-This is the art and science of advanced backend engineering.